microsoft/nodejs-guidelines/windows-environment.md

 3. Launch cmd, `npm config set msvs_version 2015`

 > :chart_with_upwards_trend: **IN PROGRESS** there are currently two efforts underway to make it easier to install native modules.
   * We recognize that installing full VS can be burdensome, and we released the more minimal Visual C++ Build tools to help resolve this issue.
-The Build Tools are still in Technical preview, so please let us know if you run into any Windows-specific configuration issues so we can address them in the next release, and watch [this thread](https://github.com/nodejs/node-gyp/issues/629) for updates.
+Please let us know if you run into any Windows-specific configuration issues so we can address them in the next release, and watch [this thread](https://github.com/nodejs/node-gyp/issues/629) for updates.
   * There are [long-term](https://github.com/nodejs/build/issues/151) efforts underway to build and cache pre-compiled packages on a server to get rid of compiler dependencies altogether.

 #### Verify everything's working